Crail Ranch Homestead Museum

 When Chet Huntley and his group came to the area in the late 1960s, the Crail Ranch buildings and property were among the first that they purchased for their planned Big Sky Resort.

 Today the Crail Ranch is preserved as a homestead museum, offering guided tours on Saturdays and Sundays from 12 – 3PM during July, August and September.
 The Crail Ranch grounds are open during daylight hours for walking tours, picnicking or connecting onto our trail system via the Crail Ranch Trail.

-Museum Improvements: Thanks to the generous support of individual donors, several improvement and preservation projects will be launched at the Historic Crail Ranch grounds this year.
-The fence which surrounds the homestead grounds has deteriorated over time and become unstable.
-It will be replaced this summer.
+Museum Improvements: Thanks to the generous support of individual donors, several improvement and preservation projects were completed on the Historic Crail Ranch grounds this year.
+The jack leg fence which surrounds the homestead grounds had deteriorated over time and become unstable.
+It was replaced this summer.

 Location – Crail Ranch is located in the Meadow Village at Big Sky, Montana.
 From Route 191, proceed west on the Spur Road 1.9 miles to the Meadow Village Center (Right onto Little Coyote Road), go past Chapel and ponds to the first left-hand road, or Spotted Elk.
 The ranch is to the left on Spotted Elk.

 Restoration and maintenance of the Historic Crail Ranch buildings and grounds is a key part of the Crail Ranch Conservators mission made possible through the financial support received from donors each year and the efforts of many community volunteers.